rain-on/pantheon/docs/Tutorials/Create-Private-Network.md

 ### 6. Confirm Private Network is Working

-Start another terminal, use curl to call the JSON-RPC API [`net_peerCount`](../Reference/JSON-RPC-API-Methods.md#net_peercount) method and confirm the nodes are functioning as multicaster:
+Start another terminal, use curl to call the JSON-RPC API [`net_peerCount`](../Reference/JSON-RPC-API-Methods.md#net_peercount) method and confirm the nodes are functioning as peers:

 ```bash
 curl -X POST --data '{"jsonrpc":"2.0","method":"net_peerCount","params":[],"id":1}' 127.0.0.1:8545
 ```

-The result confirms Node-1 (the node running the JSON-RPC service) has two multicaster (Node-2 and Node-3):
+The result confirms Node-1 (the node running the JSON-RPC service) has two peers (Node-2 and Node-3):
 ```json
 {
   "jsonrpc" : "2.0",